telboy007/donjon_to_homebrewery/README.md

 # donjon_to_homebrewery
-Converts 5e donjon random dungeons into nice homebrewery v3 formatted text to copy and paste.
+Converts certain [donjon](https://donjon.bin.sh) random dungeons into nice homebrewery v3 formatted text to copy and paste.

+Tested with (but YMMV):
+1. AD&D
+1. D&D 4e
+1. D&D 5e

 NOTE: don't forget to grab the map from donjon as well as the json! :)